artist color wheel: the artist's favorite tool for creating beautiful art

 When cool colors are used in a painting, they seem to recede into the distance.

-1. Warm colors advance, so we paint the part of an object that is closer to the viewer with warmer colors.
+1. Warm colors advance: Paint the part of an object that is closer to the viewer with warmer colors.

-2. Cool colors recede so we paint the parts of an object turning away from the viewer with cooler colors.
+2. Cool colors recede: Paint the parts of an object turning away from the viewer with cooler colors.

 Cooler and darker colors on the edge of the mangoes show them turning away from our view.